nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 2b1.
 Doist shows an appropriate message
 > Use case ends

 2c.
-There already exists a file (that is not a valid storage file) with the same name at that path
+There already exists a file (not a folder) with the same name at that path

 > 2b1.
 Doist shows an appropriate message
 > Use case ends